-Market conditions may mean that your CFD on an interest rate is closed at less favourable price, which could significantly impact how much you get back.
-We may close your open CFD contract if you do not maintain the minimum margin that is required, if you are in debt to the company, or if you contravene market regulations.
+Market conditions may mean that your CFD trade on a commodity is closed at a less favourable price, which could significantly impact how much you get back.
+We may close your open option contract if you do not maintain the minimum margin that is required, if you are in debt to the company, or if you contravene market regulations.
 This process may be automated.

 This product does not include any protection from future market performance so you could lose some or all of your investment.
 If we are not able to pay you what is owed, you could lose your entire investment.
-However, you may benefit from a consumer protection scheme (see the section "what happens if we are unable to pay you").
-The indicator shown above does not consider this protection.
+However, you may benefit from a consumer protection scheme.